 Q. How do I get more information about a pergola canopy for my pergola?

 If you did not purchase your pergola from us, contact Infinity Canopy directly to order a canopy to ensure the proper fit.
 Infinity canopies are sold on our website as a convenience to our customers who are purchasing a pergola or have purchased a Pergola Depot pergola in the past.
-If you have or are purchasing a pergola from us and would like to purchase a canopy for your pergola, you can order an Infinity Canopy on our website and we will facilitate the order processing with Infinity Canopy, who will configure and ship your canopy directly to you.
+If you have or are purchasing a pergola from us and would like to purchase a canopy for your pergola, you can order an Infinity Canopy on our website and we will facilitate the order processing with Infinity Canopy.
+Infinity Canopy will configure and ship your canopy directly to you.
 If you have questions or require service after you purchase a canopy, please visit the Infinity Canopy website or Infinity Canopy FAQ.